dgerabagi/aiascent-dev/src/Artifacts/A4-Universal-Task-Checklist.md

 # Author: AI Model & Curator

-# Updated on: C10 (Mobile optimization for top banner)
+# Updated on: C11 (Fix overlap issue on Anguilla page)

   - **Key/Value for A0:**
   - **Description:** A structured checklist for tracking development tasks, feedback, and bugs for the aiascent.dev project, organized by file packages and complexity.